Lorstat Tablets is a brand of medicine containing the active ingredient atorvastatin.

-Do not use Lorstat to treat any other conditions unless your doctor tells you to.
+Do not take LORSTAT to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.

 Things to be careful of

 Be careful when drinking alcohol while you are taking this medicine.
-Drinking large quantities of alcohol may increase your chance of getting liver problems.
+Drinking large quantities of alcohol may increase your chance of LORSTAT causing liver problems.